 Tracking the number of books published on the subject, it seems the real boom came in 2017 when a vast array of titles appeared including The Ketogenic Bible: The Authoritative Guide to Ketosis by

-Others have raised doubts, including the suggestion that the high fat, low carb regime can lead to loss of calcium from the body and increase risk of osteoporosis.
+Others have raised doubts, including the suggestion that the high fat, low carb regimen can lead to loss of calcium from the body and an increased risk of osteoporosis.

 The keto diet is a natural descendant of the Atkins Diet that became popular in the 1970s and has some features in common with other low-carb regimes including the GI Diet, the South Beach Diet and the Paleo Diet.
 It certainly seems that carbs are the new villains, with an increasing emphasis on sugar as the biggest no-no of all.

-The cook books we’re buying reflect our new carb and diet consciousness.
+The cookbooks we were buying reflected our new carb and diet consciousness.
 In August 2018, the Sydney Morning Herald published a list of the top ten food books according to BookScan.
 Number one was Jamie Cooks Italy and number six was another Jamie Oliver number: 5 Ingredients.
 Number 9 was the Australian Women’s Weekly publication, Delicious Recipes for your Pressure Cooker and Slow Cooker.
 However, the other seven were all about diet rather than taste:

 #2 – Smart Carbs by Luke Hines

 #3 – The Busy Mum’s Guide to Weight Loss by Rhian Allen